Travel With Us

 APRIL 1-4, 2020

-Known as the “Creative Coast” and the “Hostess City of the South”, Savannah, Georgia has many names and offers many experiences.
-From elegant townhouses and antebellum mansions to green public squares and pristine tidal marshes to Southern soul food and “New South” cuisine, Savannah is a beautiful and culturally rich city.
+Known as the “Creative Coast” and the “Hostess City of the South,” Savannah, Georgia offers many unique experiences to its visitors.
+Savannah is home to elegant townhouses and antebellum mansions as well as green public squares and pristine tidal marshes.
+In addition, this beautiful and culturally rich city features an array of traditional Southern food and “New South” cuisine.
 As the last of the 13 original colonies, Savannah’s history is robust and has a long-storied past.
-Historic buildings, monuments, and houses adorn the city, as well as superb museums, galleries, and art schools.
-During our journey through Savannah, we will also take day trips to Tybee Island, just off the coast of Savannah and Beaufort, South Carolina.
+Historic buildings, monuments and houses adorn the city, as well as superb museums, galleries and art schools.
+During our journey through Savannah, we will also take day trips to Tybee Island, Georgia, and Beaufort, South Carolina, a city renowned for its scenic location and for maintaining its historic character by the preservation of the antebellum architecture.

 April 20-26, 2020